click on the menu below to navigate this site

 The Sound.

-We walked through wondrous forests, with spectacular views of the Queen Charlotte Sound and were surrounded with exotic bird song.
-Ship Cove is where Captain James Cook made several landings on his voyage of discovery of New Zealand and Australia.
-At the end of this most pleasant walk we arrived at Furneaux Lodge, where we were able to buy a beer and relax in the afternoon sunshine.
+We walked through wondrous forests, with spectacular views of the Queen Charlotte Sound, and were surrounded by exotic birdsong.
+Ship Cove is where Captain James Cook made several landings on his voyages of discovery to New Zealand and Australia.
+At the end of this most pleasant walk, we arrived at Furneaux Lodge, where we bought a beer and relaxed in the afternoon sunshine.
 Who could ask for anything more than this?

 Queen Charlotte Video